Bidirectional supplies source and sink powerApril 14, 2021 | Topics: Bidirectional Power Supplies, Energy Recovery

 Traditionally, you would use two units to do this: a programmable power supply and an electronic load.
 Now, however, you can purchase “bidirectional” power supplies that combine the functions of a programmable power supply and an electronic load into a single unit.
-The EA Series PSB 9000 and the EA Series PSB 10000 programmable bidirectional power supplies are good examples of this type of unit.
-By combining both power supply and electronic load functionality into a single unit, these EA bidirectional power supplies save weight and space and reduce test programming time.
+The EA Series PSB 10000 programmable bidirectional power supplies are a good example of this type of unit.
+By combining both power supply and electronic load functionality into a single unit, EA bidirectional power supplies save weight and space and reduce test programming time.

 Electric motor testing is a critical part of bringing any electric vehicle into production.
 Traditional test setups require a dedicated DC source and load in parallel to deal with bi-directional energy flow.
 This can require a complex test setup to coordinate energy flow and to avoid damaging expensive test equipment.
 Using a Series PSB 9000 bidirectional DC source and electronic load, as shown in Figure 1, simplifies the test setup, avoids catastrophic damage and decreases test times.
 In addition, the Series PSB 9000’s electronic load can feed recovered energy back into the grid, saving power costs.